The Climate Fresk

 The Climate Fresk is a French nonprofit organization founded in December 2018 whose aim is to raise public awareness about climate change.
-It proposes a collaborative serious game based on 42 cards where the participants draw a Fresk which summarizes the work of the Intergovernmental Panel on Climate Change.
+It proposes a collaborative serious game using 42 cards where the participants draw a fresco, hence "fresk", which summarizes the work of the Intergovernmental Panel on Climate Change.
+As of 2023, over a million people have participated.

 Origins and aims

-The Climate Fresk is created in 2015 by Cédric Ringenbach, former director of The Shift Project from 2010 to 2016, to raise public awareness about climate change.
-In December 2018, he creates an organization to spread the game and train facilitators.
+The Climate Fresk was created in 2015 by Cédric Ringenbach, former director of The Shift Project from 2010 to 2016, to raise public awareness about climate change.
+In December 2018, he created an organization to spread the game and train facilitators.